 Being a Guardian differs from a tenancy and the rights and responsibilities are different.
 This will be explained to you in detail at your induction and you will receive a Guardian Handbook detailing Ad Hoc house rules.
 The main difference is that we operate under a licence agreement and are able to terminate this with only 28 days' notice.
 We do, however, always try our best to rehouse our Guardians.

 - Residential or commercial buildings to choose from

 - Live in a former office, church, care home, library or even stately home or a standard flat

 - Low cost - from just £35 per week including bills

-- Flexible contracts, no tenancy agreement - just two week's notice required from either party
+- Flexible contracts, no tenancy agreement - just 2 week's notice required from you to leave the property

 - UK-wide locations